axkr/symja_android_library/symja_android_library/matheclipse-core/src/main/resources/FullForm.md

 ### Examples

-FullForm shows the difference in the internal expression representation:
+FullForm shows the difference in the internal expression representation for the `Times` operator:

 ```
 >> FullForm(x(x+1))